George J. Mitchell Scholarship Exchange

 - Check out the Scholarship Exchange Facebook page

-- Read this update from Amber Powell, a 2014 Mitchell Scholar who is currently studying at CIT
+- Read this update sent last fall by Amber Powell, a 2014 Mitchell Scholar

-- Read the blogs of two recent Mitchell Exchange Scholars:
+- Read the blogs, and watch the video, about the experiences of two recent Mitchell Exchange Scholars:

 – The Cork Board